 Vermont has a strong tradition of community engagement and CAIs have taken on a critical role in advancing digital equity.
 They are trusted resources in their local communities, providing important services and serving as valuable conduits of information about opportunities and resources for communities.
-For some people, CAIs offer the best, most affordable, or in some cases, only access to a reliable, high-speed Internet is one of the top State of Vermont.
+For some people, CAIs offer the best, most affordable, or in some cases, only access to a computer and the Internet.
+Ensuring CAIs have reliable, high-speed Internet is one of the top priorities under the BEAD program and for the State of Vermont.